Parth Electricals FY26 profit rises 41%, eyes 25-30% growth

 *this image is generated using AI for illustrative purposes only.

 Parth Electricals & Engineering Limited reported its audited standalone financial results for the year ended 31st March 2026, demonstrating significant growth in profitability and operational scale.
 The company's net profit for the fiscal year rose by 41% to ₹14.24 Cr, compared to ₹10.12 Cr in the previous year.
-Revenue from operations increased to ₹198.00 Cr from ₹174.67 Cr in the corresponding period of the previous year, driven by robust business activities in the electric switchgear equipment segment.
+Revenue from operations increased to ₹198.00 Cr from ₹174.67 Cr, driven by robust business activities in the electric switchgear equipment segment.
+Management stated during an investor call that the company expects to maintain a revenue growth rate of 25% to 30% over the next three to five years, supported by new manufacturing facilities and a strong order book.

 Financial Performance Overview